 You make think this means endless classroom sessions and exams but, in fact, there are so many innovative ways to learn now (from e-learning to videos and podcasts) that learning genuinely can be fun.
 And, even better, it will help your career if you have the best professional qualifications.
-A project manager apprentice will gain internationally recognised credentials which are the same as those taken by project managers coming through the degree route and then working in a particular industry for a few years before moving into a PM role, So the APMP exam (now known as the APM Project Management Qualification (AMP PMQ) and the higher levels of the APM exams are all open to a PM apprentice.
+A project manager apprentice will gain internationally recognised credentials which are the same as those taken by project managers coming through the degree route and then working in a particular industry for a few years before moving into a PM role, So the APM PMQ exam (APM Project Management Qualification – previously known as the APMP) and the higher levels of the APM exams are all open to a PM apprentice.

 More about project management apprenticeships:

 - A debt-free route into project management –going to university is a very expensive route to a great career and no longer needed.
 There are plenty of project management training courses and apprenticeships that can help you avoid a large student debt and the worry of paying off a student loan once you start earning.

 - Professional guidance readily available – with an apprenticeship programme you get support and guidance from experienced professionals throughout your career.

 - Internationally recognised qualifications – such as the APM PMQ (formerly APMP) and the higher level of APM accreditation right up to chartered status.

 - Establish a network of contacts – An apprenticeship will help you build a network of contacts that could be advantageous to your career.